jackokring/ExactFeather396/HOWTO.md

 ```
 which then references a texture `<name>.png` file (of size 16 by 16 px) in `src/main/resources/assets/ef396/textures/blocks` and that completes adding a simple block.

+The `runData` generation can be skipped for a block by `implements ComplexBlock` and then you make your own blockstate and model files.

 You can then add a translation for a display name in `src/main/resources/assets/ef396/lang/en_us.json` like, although this would lead to a merge collision, but a simple one.
 ```
 "block.ef396.<name>": "<displayed name>",
 ```

+Here's where I changed `src/main/resources/data/minecraft/worldgen/configured_feature/ore_diamond_small.json` to intercept small diamond ore production to make ruby ore.

 ## Adding a Simple Mob
 Create a class